AnfalAlkuraydis/Sportify-AI/README.md

 ---

 ## Abstract
-Sportify AI is a lightweight recipe-generation project that fine‑tunes GPT‑2 on public cooking instructions and pairs it with a simple meal‑planning flow.
+Plan2Plate is a lightweight recipe-generation project that fine‑tunes GPT‑2 on public cooking instructions and pairs it with a simple meal‑planning flow.
 A calorie estimate is used to propose a daily plan, and the fine‑tuned GPT‑2 produces detailed, step‑by‑step recipes from the selected meal.
 The goal is to demonstrate an end‑to‑end pipeline—data → fine‑tuning → evaluation → interactive use—while staying minimal and easy to reproduce.

 ---